sdevdiscord/musicbot/README.md

 i have to earn some money from this bot back lol. i don't really like doing that but it is what it is.

-# thing you need to run this bot
+# things you need to run this bot
+- NodeJS v18.19.1
 - posthog (logging purposes ofc)
 - a mongodb database